 While GST will undoubtedly facilitate a more comprehensive and uniform tax system in the real estate sector, the reform is unlikely to alter the pricing mechanism in the sector.

 Let’s understand the computation better with an example.
-If the value of your property is Rs 70 lakh, a developer can subtract up to Rs 22 lakh (one-third of Rs 70 lakh) as land cost and calculate GST at 18 percent on the remaining value of Rs 47 lakh.
+If the value of your property is Rs 70 lakh, a developer can subtract up to Rs 22 lakh (one-third of Rs 70 lakh) as land cost and calculate GST at five percent on the remaining value of Rs 47 lakh.